-The aircraft was built in six main variants: Mk.I with 795 hp Tiger IX engines, Mk.II and Mk.III with 845 hp supercharged Tiger VIII engines, Mk.IV with 1,030 hp Rolls-Royce Merlin IV engines and Mk.V and Mk.VII with 1,145 hp Rolls-Royce Merlin X engines.
-The most important variant by far however, was the Mk.V and of which the Mk.VII was a variant specifically for anti-submarine warfare.
+The most important variant by far was the Mk.V and the Mk.VII, variants built specifically for anti-submarine warfare.
 It featured additional fuel capacity, ASV radar and an additional crew member (acting as radar operator).
-All up weight was progressively increased from 21,660 lb to 33,950 lb.
+This saw the aircraft all-up-weight progressively increased from 21,660 lb to 33,950 lb.

-The AW38 Whitley carried a five-man crew made up of pilot, navigator, nose gunner / bomb aimer, wireless operator and rear gunner.
-It took part in many night operations over Germany but was gradually withdrawn as more four engine bombers became available.
+The AW38 Whitley as a bomber usually carried a five-man crew made up of pilot, navigator, nose gunner / bomb aimer, wireless operator and rear gunner.
+It took part in many night operations over Germany but it was gradually withdrawn as more four-engine bombers became available.

-Its last Bomber Command raid took place in April 1942 although some training units took part in the 1,000 bomber raid on Cologne in May 1942.
+The last Bomber Command raid for an AW38 took place in April 1942, although some training aircraft took part in the 1,000 bomber raid on Cologne in May 1942.

-Additionally in 1942, British Overseas Airways Corporation (BOAC) are known to have operated a fleet of 15 AW38 Whitley Mk V aircraft, converted into cargo freighters and operating at night between Gibraltar and Cyprus.
+Additionally in 1942, British Overseas Airways Corporation (BOAC) are known to have operated a fleet of 15 AW38 Whitley Mk V aircraft which had been converted into cargo freighters and operated at night between Gibraltar and Cyprus.

 After what can only be described as an adventurous and varied career, the AW38 Whitley finally retired in 1945.